JohnyNiks/leetcode/README.md

 118 - recursion in matrix
 34 - corner cases (array with one element, target isn't in array) 88 - conditions to go out from loop
+290 - corner case (don't add new key if value matches with another key value)

 ### Need to be done:
 16 (didn't solve)